Pilot accelerators launched to support the development of early-stage health and life science innovation in the UK

 The Biomedical Catalyst pilot accelerators will focus on four key themes: Children’s health, FemTech, Microbials and Neurotech, each with their own programme of support from the service providers.

 Children’s Health Impact Accelerator: Addressing the unmet needs within paediatric care through technological innovation.
 The programme is run by leading start-up builder and early-stage investor, Founders Factory, alongside Humant and children’s charity, Thinking of Oscar.
 It will support the growth of the emerging field of children’s healthtech – from investment to adoption – to secure a healthier adult population for generations to come.
-Full details available here.
+Full details available here (apply by 30th July 2023).

 Accelerating FemTech: Supporting innovators to boost the development of technology solutions to address current challenges in women’s health.
 The programme is looking to inspire innovators (clinicians, companies, and academics) around this challenge, as well as delivering a targeted 10-week support accelerate programme for small / medium-sized companies from across the UK.
 The programme is being delivered by the Health Innovation Network and partners (Academic Health Science Networks, CW Innovation, Mills & Reeve), building on the experience of running the award-winning DigitalHealth.London Accelerator, Accelerating FemTech will provide bespoke support through expert-led workshops (face-to-face in London and Leeds, and virtual).
-Full details available here.
+Full details available here (apply by 25th June 2023).

 Dr Samana Brannigan, Head of Health Technologies at Innovate UK, commented: